 Unlike most plant-based foods, soy is considered a complete protein, possessing all the essential amino acids.
 Tofu is thus a good protein source, due both to the amount and nature of the protein it contains.
 The protein content is higher in firm types of tofu than in softer types.
 According to the Illinois Center for Soy Foods (ICSF), a 3-oz. piece of firm tofu has about 13 g of protein, compared with about 4 g in soft tofu.
 The Vegetarian Resource Group (VRG) puts the content of 4 to 5 oz. of tofu at 11 g.–LiveStrong

 Some people are not too sure about tofu, because it contains phytoestrogens.
 Turns out, phytoestrogens are very health promoting and are not at all like our body’s natural estrogen that can cause harm and lead to disease.
 This makes so much sense, because the countries that consume the most soy, such as Japan and China, have the lowest rates of cancer and chronic disease.
-The short video below will explain the benefits of soy.
+This short video will explain the benefits of soy.

 For those that are soy-free, Happy Herbivore has great substitution ideas for tofu in her article, How to Replace Tofu.